jirpok/scrapy-selenium4/README.md

 yield SeleniumRequest(url=url, callback=self.parse)
 ```

-Such request will have an additional `meta` key `driver` containing the Selenium
+The request will have an additional `meta` key `driver` containing the Selenium
-driver with the request processed.
+driver.

 ```python
 def parse(self, response):